COSC3020/quicksort-megrose10-1/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.
+With this implementation, the while loop processes subarrays using a stack, and the for loop nested in this while loop partions each subarray around the pivot look if the element is greater or less than.
+In a worst-case runtime, the time complexity would be $\Theta$ $(n^2)$.